-Drama in the courtroom: Defending the rights of children diagnosed with autism
+Est. 1999

 Bolte, S., Ciaramidaro, A., Schlitt, S., Hainz, D., Kliemann, D., Beyer, A., … Walter, H. (2015).
 Training-induced plasticity of the social brain in autism spectrum disorder.
 The British Journal of Psychiatry, bjp.bp.113.143784-. https://doi.org/10.1192/bjp.bp.113.143784

-BPS.
-(2009).
+BPS (2009).
 Code of ethics and conduct; British Psychological Society.
 Retrieved August 3, 2017, from https://beta.bps.org.uk/sites/beta.bps.org.uk/files/Policy – Files/Code of Ethics and Conduct %282009%29.pdf

 Buescher, A. V. S., Cidav, Z., Knapp, M., & Mandell, D. S. (2014).
 Costs of Autism Spectrum Disorders in the United Kingdom and the United States.
 JAMA Pediatricsediatrics, 168, 721–728. https://doi.org/10.1001/jamapediatrics.2014.210

-Byrne, H., & Byrne, T. (2005).
+Byrne, H. & Byrne, T. (2005).
 Mikey – Dealing with courts, tribunals and politicians.
-In Mickey Keenan, M. Henderson, K. Dillenburger, & K. P. Kerr (Eds.), Applied behaviour analysis and autism: Building a future together (pp. 208–218).
+In M. Keenan, M. Henderson, K. Dillenburger, & K. P. Kerr (Eds.), Applied behaviour analysis and autism: Building a future together (pp. 208–218).
 London and Philadelphia: Jessica Kingsley Publishers.

 Callahan, K., Shukla-Mehta, S., Magee, S., & Wie, M. (2010).
 ABA versus TEACCH: The case for defining and validating comprehensive treatment models in autism.
 Journal of Autism and Developmental Disorders. https://doi.org/10.1007/s10803-009-0834-0